-Want your company’s webinars to be successful?
-Then promoting your webinar is absolutely essential.
-With all the time and work that goes into contacting potential speakers, setting up logistics, and creating content, it only makes sense to do everything you can to show off the final product.
+But in order for your company’s webinars to be successful, webinar promotion is absolutely essential.
+With all the time and work that goes into contacting potential speakers, handling logistics, and creating evergreen content, it only makes sense to do everything you can to drive registration.

-Luckily, there are many ways to promote your webinars before, during, and after the events.
-Try some of these idea if you want to have a full house for your next presentation:
+Luckily, there are a ton of ways to promote your webinars before, during, and after they happen.
+Try leveraging some of the below promotion strategies and tools to have a full house for your next presentation.

 Basic Ways to Promote Your Webinar

 Looking for simple, yet effective, ways to promote your webinar?
 Start by using these basic channels:

 Post at least once a week on Facebook, LinkedIn, and Instagram in the weeks leading up to the webinar.
 Post multiple times on Twitter, and consider giving your audience a hashtag to use during and after the event.